TLanetteRose/SunnysideAgencyLandingPageTLP/codenotes.md

 - (Commonly Used Breakpoints by George Moller)[https://twitter.com/_georgemoller/status/1455958400714555394?s=20]

-* (Screen Size Map)[https://screensizemap.com/]: A screen size map that compares viewport sizes in device-independed pixel to plan reponsive and fluid ayouts.
+- (Screen Size Map)[https://screensizemap.com/]: A screen size map that compares viewport sizes in device-independed pixel to plan reponsive and fluid ayouts.

+### 11/06/2021

+Happy Saturday!
+I'm back to code.
+I decided not to use the other breakpoints.